 In 1975 Atari pulls in $3.5 million of net income on around 40 million dollars of revenue for the fiscal year, marking it as a hot high-tech company.
 So hot that they need to expand their manufacturing space yet again, to a 65.000 ft2 plant at 2175 Martin Ave. in Santa Clara.
 They also divest themselves of the struggling Atari Japan Corporation, established in Tokyo back in August of 1973.
 Not even a partnership with Masaya Nakamura and his Namco company the next year can help Atari make in-roads in Japan: the whole kit and caboodle is sold to Namco in a deal that would eventually equal $1.3 million, in the summer of 1974…. while remaining as a manufacturing plant for Atari games.
 In 1976 the domestic coin-operated video game market as a whole sees $83 million in production, and the beginning of that year sees the exploding Atari expanding yet again, to their biggest corporate space yet: a new $2.5 million, 60,000 ft2 office building at 1195 Borregas Ave. in Sunnyvale CA..
 The groundbreaking ceremony for this facility would include someone dressed up as “The Big Cheese”, a rat costume that Bushnell has found and liked as a company mascot; later the character would form the basis of Bushnell’s Pizza/Arcade business Chuck E. Cheese’s.
 Atari would continue to expand to fill up the area around its corporate HQ, known as the Moffett Park industrial park.

 On August 11 of the year Atari announces it has shipped out the 500,000th home video game from its Sunnyvale facility.
-Atari’s meteoric rise draws the attention of Emanuel Gerard, a member of CEO Steve Ross’ inner-circle at huge media conglomerate Warner Communications.
+Atari’s meteoric rise draws the attention of Emanuel Gerard, a member of CEO Steve Ross’ inner-circle at huge media conglomerate Warner Communications, a company which posted revenues of $669.8 million in 1975.
 Gerard is part of a team, titled “Office of the President”, which is tasked by Ross to seek out possible acquisitions for Warner.
 With Atari making impressive revenues in an expanding market but run by a team of creatives lacking in big industry savvy, it seems a no-brainer to Gerard to pick it up.
 Atari has also come to the personal attention of Ross in 1976, via a trip to Disneyland in California.
 Unable to pull his family members away from an Atari Tank 8 game in the arcade there, Ross quickly realizes the profit potential in electronic games.
 At Atari, while sales of PONG have topped out at around 12,000 for the upright units, Nolan Bushnell knows that his company has only been responsible for a fraction of games produced in comparison to the total number of PONG-type games…. maybe 100,000 in all, as estimated by trade magazine RePlay.
 He also knows his company has to out-innovate in order to stay on top.
 Bushnell has created a new consumer products division within Atari, but to make the next big moves in the market he needs access to a vast amount of cash.
-The stock market of the mid-70’s is no place to try and raise cash for a small company, so when conglomerate Warner comes calling with a deal, Bushnell jumps in it.
-On October 1, 1976, he signs the contract to sell Atari to Warner for $28 million in cash and debt acquisition, with Joe Keenan as President and Bushnell pocketing $16 million and the title of chairman of the board.
+The stock market of the mid-70’s is no place to try and raise cash for a small company, so Bushnell tries shopping his company around, including his role model company Disney, who turn him down, as does media company MCA.
+When another media conglomerate in the form of Warner Communications comes calling with a deal, Bushnell bites.
+After four months of negotiation, on October 1, 1976, he signs the contract to sell Atari to Warners for $28 million in cash and debt acquisition.
+Joe Keenan is president of the company, and Bushnell pockets $16 million and the title of chairman of the board.
 With Warner investing about $120 million into the company by 1978, this new infusion of capital is applied to the development and production of a project inside Atari that will revolutionize the way people play games, and render the market the company itself had created for dedicated PONG games obsolete.
 It will soon launch the videogame industry into the mainstream and make the brand name Atari as ubiquitous as Coke and Kleenex.
 This project’s codename?
 Stella.

 Sources (Click to view; inert links are kept for historical purposes)